Do you want to create a WordPress splash page?

 For example, you can click the image block to remove the original photo and replace it with yours.

-SeedProd’s landing page blocks are also divided into 2 sections: Standard and Advanced blocks.
+SeedProd’s landing page blocks come in 2 sections: Standard and Advanced blocks.

 Standard blocks are the essential elements you need for any page, including images, buttons, spacers, dividers, lists, and more.

-The Advanced blocks are a little different in that they’re largely focused on lead generation.
+The Advanced blocks are a little different in that they’re focused mainly on lead generation.

 The majority of SeedProd’s blocks also include pre-made templates.
-These are different styles you can implement with a single click, meaning you won’t need to customize each block manually.
+You can implement these different styles with a single click, meaning you won’t need to customize each block manually.

 For instance, clicking the Button block and selecting the Templates tab shows several different button styles to choose from.

 Besides individual blocks, SeedProd has landing page Sections.
-These are entire page sections you don’t need to build manually, block-by-block.
-You can see the different sections by clicking the Sections tab.
+You don’t need to build entire page sections manually, block by block.
+You can see the different areas by clicking the Sections tab.

 - Hero area